 Today’s student body is more diverse than ever before.
-But students enrolled in science, engineering, technology, and math (STEM) disciplines remains largely homogenous.
+But students enrolled in science, engineering, technology, and math (STEM) disciplines remains largely homogeneous.
 Women and underrepresented minorities often cite climate as a barrier to their persistence and completion in these fields.

 This blog series on campus climate and STEM success aims to unpack differences, similarities, and connections between STEM departmental climate and the climate of the campus at large to highlight approaches that can increase the enrollment, retention, and success of marginalized students.
 ACE is proud to partner with the National Center for Institutional Diversity at University of Michigan to bring you this blog series.